Swiss hotel sign asking Jews to shower sparks controversy

 In a statement issued on Tuesday, the Swiss Foreign Ministry said it had contacted Keidar to reaffirm its condemnation of 'racism, anti-Semitism and discrimination in any form'.

-Switzerland Tourism spokesman Markus Berger also called the swimming pool sign "unacceptable".
+Switzerland Tourism spokesman Markus Berger also called the swimming pool sign "unacceptable", adding: "It always needs to stay in perspective: This is one unfortunate incident."

+The secretary-general of the Swiss Federation of Jewish Communities said it was "really a dumb thing" to do, but he called for calm.

+"It's somebody who really didn't think a lot," Jonathan Kreutner told AP, adding that calls to close the hotel were "very exaggerated".

 Hotel's explanation

-Hotel manager Ruth Thomann told the New York-based The Algemeiner newspaper that she had put up the sign because “some of these guests went swimming with clothes on, with T-shirts, and didn’t take a shower”.
+Hotel caretaker Ruth Thomann told the New York-based The Algemeiner newspaper that she had put up the sign because “some of these guests went swimming with clothes on, with T-shirts, and didn’t take a shower”.

 As she told the Zurich-based Blick newspaper: “At the moment we have a lot of Jewish guests, and I noticed that some of them don't shower before swimming.
 So, the owner of the building asked me to do something about it.
 I rather naively wrote this sign.”